-Cleaning the kitchen may seem like something hard to some people, but it doesn’t really need to be that way.
+Kitchen cleaning may seem like something hard to some people, but it doesn’t really need to be that way.
 You can do your cleaning fairly easily by preparing for it ahead of time and dealing with the cleaning one step at a time.
 You need to do this on a regular basis, and then you will have far less problems to deal with in the long run.
-This article will give you ways you can do your cleaning without making a mess out of things and with relative ease:
+This article will give you tips you can do your cleaning without making a mess out of things and with relative ease:

 One of the most annoying things you can deal with around the kitchen is dishes abandoned for days, filled with hard grease and dried food bits.
 You can easily soften them up with hot water and some white vinegar in your dishwashing liquid.
 The acidity of the vinegar will easily cut through the grease, allowing you to have no issues with washing the dishes and keeping things neat and clean.